 One day when he awakened from his mid-day nap, he saw a box.
 It had no scent and floated calmly in the air.

 You have been chosen.

-The End is coming, prepare yourself!
+The End is coming in three days.
+Prepare yourself!

 Thanks to Kieran Pierce for the lovely cover!

 Dog at the End of the World is a participant in writathon.

 - Overall Score